30 Nov Sell Flat Without EWS1

 Things to note

-never be used to determine a buildings’ overall fire risk as it does not consider other fire safety measures and risks within the building.
-Moreover, whilst mortgage lenders will insist on EWS1 forms when considering mortgaging and remortgaging flats in high rise residential buildings, they are not a legal requirement.
+An EWS1 form is not a life safety certificate and is valid for only five years.
+It may need reassessment if substantial changes occur to the building’s external wall.
+Building owners should understand that EWS1 forms should never be used to determine a building’s overall fire risk, as they do not consider other fire safety measures and risks within the building.
+While mortgage lenders require EWS1 forms for mortgaging and remortgaging flats in high-rise residential buildings, they are not a legal requirement.